Lightning Novices' Chase

 The Lightning Novices' Chase is a Grade 2 National Hunt steeplechase in Great Britain which is open to horses aged five years or older.
-It is run at Doncaster over a distance of about 2 miles and half a furlong (2 miles and 78 yards, or 3,290 metres), and during its running there are twelve fences to be jumped.
-The race is for novice chasers, and it is scheduled to take place each year in late January or early February.
+It is run at Lingfield Park over a distance of about 2 miles (3,219 metres), and during its running there are twelve fences to be jumped.
+The race is for novice chasers, and it is scheduled to take place each year in January.

-The race was first run in 1979 and was formerly held at Ascot, contested over a distance of 2 miles.
+The race was first run in 1979 and was originally held at Ascot, contested over a distance of 2 miles.
 It was switched to alternative venues for a three-year period beginning in 2005, and it returned to Ascot with a distance of 2 miles and 1 furlong in 2008.
 The race was transferred to Doncaster in 2010, and at the same time its length was cut by 110 yards.
+It was run in late January or early February.

+In April 2023 the British Horseracing Authority announced that the race would be moved to Lingfield Park and would be run one week earlier as part of a restructure of the 2023/24 programme.